jaliss/securesocial/docs/src/manual/source/guide/installation.md

 ### Adding the dependency

 SecureSocial is available as a downloadable dependency.
 There is repository hosted on the project site with stable releases and snapshots.
-To include the module in your project include the folling to your application dependencies in `Build.scala`:
+To include the module in your project add the folling dependency to your `Build.scala` file:

 	:::scala
 	"securesocial" % "securesocial_2.9.1" % "2.0.5"